MTH548/MTH548/docs/_sources/index.rst

 * how you feel about the course
 * anything else you want to share.

-You will be also asked to a question (or questions) regarding the course.
+You will be also asked to submit a question (or questions) regarding the course.

 You can receive up to 10% credit for these writeups.
 You can miss one such assignment without loosing any credit, but your weekly digest credit will be